bladnoch/flutter-creative/README.md

 6/27/2023
 -
-- collection if/for : using loop, of if to add variable into a list
+- collection if/for : using loop, of if to add/update variable into a list
 - set vs list : list keeps all values even values are same, set's values have to be unique

 6/28/2023